Feed status · checked 2026-08-23

 - Correctness 100 / 100

 - GTFS Schedule best practices, checked by the MobilityData validator.
-MobilityData grading: stop locations, route names and colors.
-Google Transit: a feed must pass validation to stay in Maps.
+MobilityData grading covers stop locations, route names, and colors.
+Google Transit requires a feed to pass validation for publication.
+FTA NTD readiness also checks that the published feed is valid.

 - Freshness 100 / 100